ginstrom/paladin-novel/chapters/08_valley-of-hope.md

 The words felt right in his mouth, weighted with certainty he didn't fully understand.
 Around the fire, the others their agreement, and Gond saw something shift in their faces—a recognition of his authority that went beyond mere survival.

 After that, refugees continued to arrive in ones, twos, and threes, with similar stories for the most part: escaped slaves, peasants fleeing cruel masters, apprentices put out by their masters.
+Many of them carried the same silver-green leaf that Sim and Lira had.
 Another commonality to all the refugees was the name they mentioned: Maera.
 She was sending refugees on to them.
 Where she sent them before nobody knew.

 Sim took charge of the refugees, arranging shelter, and giving them tasks to keep the group fed and prepare for the coming seasons.